scottmc526/crown_peak_assessment/readme.md

   dollars"

 # To use:
-  run 'node printNumber.js' from inside lib directory
+  run `node printNumber.js` from inside lib directory

 # To run tests:
-  run jasmine from root
+  run `jasmine` from root